iamdcj/javascripts/core/asynchronicity/promises/README.md

 ```

+`Promise`s don't immediately return a value, a la a regular event callback, but instead act as a bridge between a value, or the reason a value can't be returned.

-The `Promise` label accurately describes what happens when a promise is created; you ask for something, instead of an immediate answer you're presented with a promise; the answer could eventually be 'yes' or 'no', but you have to wait on something happening before you get _that_ answer.
+So, in plain ol' English; you ask for something, instead of receiving an immediate response, you're instead presented with a maybe(the `Promise`) - the answer could eventually be 'yes' or 'no', but you have to wait on something before you get the answer.

 ## **The States of a `Promise`**